-What is the ‘Uniform Child Custody Jurisdiction Act’?
+What is the UCCJA, or the ‘Uniform Child Custody Jurisdiction Act’?

 All too often in situations where there are taut, strained fights over guardianship, one spouse or the other resorts to kidnapping.
 While not a common occurrence, it may be a looming threat.
 In order to curb this, the Uniform Law Commissioners created the Uniform Child Custody Jurisdiction Act was passed.